jbkinney/mavenn/README.md

 ## Documentation

-The commands used to perform the analysis in Ireland & Kinney (2016) are described here [link to analysis.rst].
+The commands used to perform the analysis in Ireland & Kinney (2016) are described [here](analysis.md).
 Documentation on each of the Sort-Seq Tools functions is provided [here][documentation].

 ## Quick start guide